 The agreement held and turnover increased dramatically, with Unionberg successfully stabilising the price both nationally and internationally.
 This gave the banks confidence to finance investment in the necessary science for producers to not just guarantee quality but to work with fragrance houses regarding standards and regulations.

 For the first time in a generation the industry began to work together again.
-As the place and influence of the Unionberg began to grow in the market, so too did a steady increase in the hectarage under bergamot cultivation.
+As the influence of the Unionberg began to grow in the market, so too did the land dedicated to growing bergamot.

-We can think of the bergamot plant as resilient because it holds true in a number of ways.
-Most Calabrian bergamot farmers don’t even use pesticides.
-They’ve certainly grown a livelihood from a seemingly natural economy based on organic produce.
-It’s a tough plant, and some of that grit seems to have rubbed off onto the farmers themselves.
+Most of all, it’s a tough plant, and some of that grit seems to have rubbed off onto the farmers themselves.
 Perseverance is in the blood and spirit of the land and its people.

-In 2013, the International Journal of Cardiology published a report which documented 77 participants taking 1000mg of bergamot oil daily over the course of 4 weeks.
+In 2013, the International Journal of Cardiology published a report which documented 77 participants who took 1000mg of bergamot oil daily over the course of 4 weeks.
 The average drop in the participants’ cholesterol level was from 278mg per decilitre of blood to just 191mg.(2)

 The same study also showed that adding the bergamot to subjects’ daily intake allowed cholesterol-lowering drug Rosuvastatin to work with 100% efficacy on just half the dosage.
-This means that participants using the drug could consume just 50% of their full dose while still enjoying uncompromised effects.
+This means that participants using the drug could consume just 50% of their full dose while still enjoying the same effects.

-Bottom line: The juice of bergamot and the extracts contained may help different areas of cardiovascular health.
+Bergamot juice may help different areas of cardiovascular health.
 Within these fall cholesterol, as mentioned, and triglycerides, blood pressure and blood vessel functioning.(5)

-Could bergamot help reduce the side-effects of cholesterol medication?
+It might help reduce the side-effects of cholesterol medication

 Bergamot may help calm your body and mind.